 - Carrying and loading equipment and materials

-They are also frequently responsible for completing simple tests and checks on HVAC systems to ensure they are functioning properly.
+They may also conduct basic tests and checks on HVAC systems to ensure normal operation.

-For anyone interested in being an HVAC helper, you generally start by completing a training program or an apprenticeship.
-It takes an average of several months to a year to complete these programs, which provide hands-on training in the installation and maintenance of HVAC systems.
+To become an HVAC helper, you generally start by completing a training program or an apprenticeship.
+These programs usually last for a few months to a year and provide hands-on training in the installation and maintenance of HVAC systems.
 Many programs extend classes to cover related subjects, such as electrical theory and safety practices.

-Based on findings from the Bureau of Labor Statistics, typical starting wage for HVAC helpers is around $37,000, though a few HVAC helpers may earn more or less than this amount.
+According to the Bureau of Labor Statistics, average yearly wage for HVAC helpers hovers around $37,000, though a few HVAC helpers can eventually earn more.
 With experience and more training programs, HVAC helpers can graduate into truly professional HVAC technicians, increasing their annual salaries.

-Generally, HVAC helpers are key members of any heating and cooling team, providing assistance with the installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
-After training and education programs are complete, an HVAC helper can become a valuable and well-paid member of the HVAC industry.
+All in all,, HVAC helpers are key members of any heating and cooling team, ensuring professional installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
+With the right training and experience, an HVAC helper can become a valuable and well-paid member of the HVAC industry.